solo-io/gloo/docs/content/guides/traffic_management/destination_types/consul_services/_index.md

     ...
 {{< / highlight >}}

-If you have Discovery enabled, Gloo will automatically discover upstreams from the Consul cluster.
+If you have Discovery enabled, Gloo Edge will automatically discover upstreams from the Consul cluster.
 After enabling this setting, go check your upstreams:
 {{< tabs >}}
 {{< tab name="kubectl" codelang="yaml">}}
 kubectl get upstream -n gloo-system